rafaelsotnas/Portugol/README.md

 # Portugol

-Práticas de lógica exercidas no início do bootcamp Generation.
+Práticas de lógica, utilizando Portugol, exercidas no início do bootcamp Generation.